Leviathan (Mastodon album)

 Leviathan is the second album by American heavy metal band Mastodon, released in 2004 on Relapse Records.
-It is Mastodon's first concept album based on the 1851 novel Moby-Dick by Herman Melville.
+It is Mastodon's first concept album, with lyrics based on the 1851 novel Moby-Dick by Herman Melville.
 The songs "Iron Tusk", "Naked Burn", and "Blood and Thunder" were released as promotional singles, and music videos were created for "Iron Tusk", "Blood and Thunder", and "Seabeast".
 Three magazines awarded the album Album of the Year in 2004: Revolver, Kerrang! and Terrorizer.
 In 2009 and 2015, MetalSucks named Leviathan the best metal album of the 21st century.

 Leviathan was also released with an audio DVD in a limited edition set with a black and gold slipcase.
 The album brought Mastodon widespread critical acclaim and, together with the ensuing tour, greatly extended their fan base.
 It sold 106,000 copies by September 2006.
 Guitarist Bill Kelliher considers this album a representation of the water element, in keeping with the elemental tetralogy of the band's first four albums.

+In 2021, Eli Enis of Revolver included the song "Blood and Thunder" in his list of the "15 Greatest Album-Opening Songs in Metal".